A Case for Library-Level k-Means Binning in Histogram Gradient-Boosted Trees: Limitations and Future Work

 \section{Limitations and Future Work}

 We deliberately ran our study with scikit-learn’s "vanilla" histogram GBDT, eliminating all library-specific preprocessing.
-A small replica (found in Appendix \ref{tab:xgboost_benchmark}) using XGBoost's exact method shows the same pattern, but a full integration into production pipelines—e.g. LightGBM’s exclusive-feature bundling, XGBoost’s quantile sketch, CatBoost’s ordered targets—remains an engineering task for future work.
+A small replica (found in Appendix \ref{app-xgb}) using XGBoost's exact method shows the same pattern, but a full integration into production pipelines—e.g. LightGBM’s exclusive-feature bundling, XGBoost’s quantile sketch, CatBoost’s ordered targets—remains an engineering task for future work.
 Our results therefore speak most directly to library maintainers, who can offer a \texttt{bin\_method=k-means} flag once these code paths are updated.

 As shown throughout, \emph{k}-means outperforms quantile most when datasets have a \emph{small, label-relevant tail or when bin budget is tight}.
 If the tail information can already be reconstructed from other features, or if the target changes sharply at unknown boundaries inside a dense bulk (e.g.\ a normally distributed predictor with a step change at $x = \mu$), the advantage shrinks considerably.
 Likewise, if users have access to large bin budgets, they should expect to see smaller gaps between \emph{k}-means and quantile binning.
-Finally, our research is primarily empirical; we leave a full theoretical characterization of the heavy-tail advantage to future work.